Dynamic-Capital/theprojectarchive/README.md

 ## Production build

-Create an optimized production build in the `dist` folder:
+Create an optimized production build in the `out` folder:

 ```bash
 npm run build